-Today we’re taking a look at your listing prices and why you should consider raising them.
-Over the last week, some Etsy sellers have been on strike.
+Today we’re helping you understand your profit margin on Etsy.
+Earlier this year, some Etsy sellers went on strike.
 And among the different reasons why they felt the need to boycott, Etsy’s transaction fee increase seems to be the straw that broke the camel’s back.

 If you haven’t done anything in your Etsy shop and you’re still operating business as usual, that’s okay.
-But we’re gonna show you an easy way to take an objective look at your Etsy prices, make some adjustments, and put more money in your pocket moving forward.
+But we’re gonna show you an easy way to take an objective look at your profit margin on Etsy, make some adjustments, and put more money in your pocket moving forward.

 Let’s jump in.

-The effects of inflation on your Etsy prices
+The effects of inflation have on your profit margin for Etsy

-The first thing we need to understand is that inflation is affecting prices all across the board.
+The first thing we need to understand about your profit margin on Etsy is that inflation is affecting prices all across the board.
 Between supply chain issues, rising gas prices, and material shortages — everything cost more right now.

 Earlier this year, USPS raised its shipping prices by an average of 3.1% across all of its services.
 With small flat rate boxes and flat rate envelopes (of all sizes) taking the biggest increase of about a dollar each.
 That’s a 12% increase from their previous price.